 Other than to the police, emergency medical personnel, your doctor, and your lawyer, it is usually best not to give any written or oral statements to anyone else regarding the accident.

-All of the above items should be collected and saved.
+All the above-mentioned items should be collected and saved.
 Remember, you have rights.
 Don’t go through this alone.
-Contact a San Bernardino County or Riverside County Personal injury Attorney who has motorcycle accident experience and do so promptly.
+Contact a San Bernardino County or Riverside County Personal Injury Attorney who has motorcycle accident experience and do so promptly.
 You will be doing yourself the favor of making your unfortunate experience just a little bit brighter.
+Of course, the LAW OFFICES, STEFAN ROBERT PANCER, P.C. will be able to give you some free telephone time in which you can make an intelligent decision as to how to proceed on your Motorcycle Claim against any and all parties who caused you injury.